My-nong/DARTQSAR_GCN/README.md

 ## FAQ
-If you want FAQ, please contact as chltjs1921@naver.com.
+If you want FAQ, please contact as minong960@sogang.ac.kr or chltjs1921@naver.com.
 Also as troubleshooting.

 ## Version History

+### v1.0.2 (Novenber 18, 2024)
+- Fix bug of prediction result

 ### v1.0.1 (Novenber 15, 2024)
 - Fix bug of prediction result